SELCAL: Code registration

 An individual aircraft is given a SELCAL code upon application to the SELCAL code registrar, Aviation Spectrum Resources, Inc. (ASRI).
 The code is technically assigned to the owner-operator of the aircraft rather than the aircraft itself; if an aircraft is sold, the new owners-operators must apply for a new code.

-The code is a sequence of four letters, written or transmitted as an ordered two sets of two letters each (e.g., AB-CD).
+The code is a sequence of four letters, written or transmitted as an ordered two sets of two letters each (e.g. AB-CD).
 The letters are chosen from a subset of the Latin script comprising A through S, excluding I, N and O. The letters within a given pair are written or transmitted in alphabetical order (e.g., AB-CD is an allowable distinct SELCAL code, as is CD-AB, but CD-BA is not).
-A given letter can be used only once in a SELCAL code; letters may not be repeated (e.g., AB-CD is allowable, but AA-BC and AB-BC are not).
+A given letter can be used only once in a SELCAL code; letters may not be repeated (e.g. AB-CD is allowable, but AA-BC and AB-BC are not).

 Each letter designates a specific audio tone frequency.

 Limitations

 The rules for SELCAL code assignment, with sixteen available letters/tones, limit the number of possible allowable codes to 10,920.
 Additionally, SELCAL codes assigned previously use a subset of only twelve letters/tones.
 Therefore, more than one aircraft may be designated by the same code.

 To avoid confusion from two or more aircraft using the same SELCAL code, ASRI tries to assign code duplicates to aircraft that do not usually operate in the same region of the world or on the same HF radio frequencies.
 However, aircraft commonly move between different geographical regions and it is now routine for two aircraft with the same SELCAL code to be found flying in the same region.
 Therefore, air crew always verify both SELCAL and call sign (i.e., aircraft tail registration, or telephony designator and flight identification) to be sure their aircraft is the intended recipient.

+SELCAL 32

-A SELCAL 32 Expansion Project is started after October 2018 under evaluation to increase the number of possible allowable codes.
+The SELCAL 32 Expansion Project was started after October 2018 to increase the number of possible allowable codes, and was approved by ICAO for full implementation in November 2022.
+The SELCAL 32-tones were fully launched for use by airline operators in November 2023.
+SELCAL 32-tones are numerical-only codes, compared to the prior 12-tone and 16-tone codes being alphanumeric.